4GeeksAcademy/python-http-requests-api-tutorial-exercises/exercises/07-project-list-image/README.md

 # 📝 Instructions

-Doing a GET request to the same URL please pring the last image URL of the last project.
+Do a GET request to the same URL as in the previous exercise, print the `last` image URL in the `last` project.

 Example output:
 ```bash